DakeQQ/Native-LLM-for-Android/README.md

 ## Quantization Notes
 - Use `onnxruntime.tools.convert_onnx_models_to_ort` to convert models to `*.ort` format.
 Note that this process automatically adds `Cast` operators that change FP16 multiplication to FP32.
 - The quantization methods are detailed in the `Do_Quantize` folder.
-- The `q4` (uint4) quantization method is not recommended due to poor performance of the `MatMulNBits` operator in ONNX Runtime.

 ## Recent Updates
 - 2025/02/07：**DeepSeek-R1-Distill-Qwen**: 1.5B (Please using Qwen_Export.py)